-The chassis is an important part of the robot's movement.
-From the initial concept, the structural parts plus the wheels, the motor and the corresponding drive circuit are the chassis.
-However, today's robot chassis is not only simple to achieve movement, but also has autonomy.
-It needs to achieve functions such as autonomous positioning, mapping and path planning, and can achieve intelligent walking even without human intervention.
+The mobile robot chassis is an important part of the robot's movement.
+From the initial concept, the structural parts plus the wheels, the motor, and the corresponding drive circuit are the chassis.
+However, today's robot chassis is not only simple to achieve movement but also has autonomy.
+It needs to achieve functions such as autonomous positioning, mapping, and path planning and can achieve intelligent walking even without human intervention.

 The chassis, as the foundation for robots to achieve autonomous movement, has a relatively higher threshold for research and development.
-It not only integrates a variety of sensors, but also combines core technologies such as algorithms.
-It is difficult for companies without certain strength to achieve product landing, even in integrated debugging.
+It not only integrates a variety of sensors but also combines core technologies such as algorithms.
+It is difficult for companies without certain strengths to achieve product landing, even in integrated debugging.
 It takes a lot of effort.